Adopt a dog

 Any dogs in our programme for adoption are listed below.
 We take every adoption very seriously, so make sure you read the 'Before you adopt' information at the bottom of the page.

-Dog adoption cost: $220 (includes vet checks, vaccinations, microchipping, desexing and flea and worm treatment)
+Adoption cost is $250.00 for a male dog and $280.00 for a female dog (includes vet checks, vaccinations, microchipping, desexing and flea and worm treatment).

 Did you know you can contact us if there's a certain type of dog you're interested in adopting?
 We'll put you on a register and if we receive a dog fitting your request we'll bypass the adoption programme and get in touch with you first.